 - Doing a good deed for another human being creates a hit of the light of God that works through you.

-“Whatever it is, just do a good deed for another human being.
-And when you do that, you'll find that there's a spark of, there's like a little hint of the light of God that works through you.” - Click Here To Tweet This
+“Whatever it is, just do a good deed for another human being.” - Click Here To Tweet This

 [21:00] Two Sides of Serving Others

 - Mother Teresa taught children of the rich within the safety of the convent.
 But as she saw people suffering in the streets, she had a deep internal call to go out there.

 - She had to fight the Church to follow her calling.
 She consistently wrote letters back to her spiritual mentor and showed signs of depression.

 - One of the signs of saintliness is having a deep level of care and depression in your work.